aweas/deep_dreaming_dogs/README.md

 Own implementation of deep dreaming algorithm from scratch, CNN training included.
 All files are in jupyter notebooks, but I will release them as .py for readability after finishing the project.

+File network.py also includes example of loading big dataset using new Dataset and Iterator tensorflow API

 Training set used: https://www.kaggle.com/c/dogs-vs-cats

 ### Sample results